What to Bring | Cow Island Overnight | Youth Regattas | Maine State Opti Championships | Prices & Payment Policy

 The Junior Program mission is to teach sailing in a safe, educational and fun environment.
 We aim to instill a life long love for sailing and appreciation for the sea in our youth.
 As the largest seasonal junior sailing program in Northern New England, we are proud to offer extensive programming for kids from ages 6 to 18 including learn-to-sail lessons, adventure sailing and a premier travel race team.

 Junior Program classes are offered in two week cycles, M – F. The introductory classes are half day (9am-12noon/ 1-4pm), while all other classes are full day (9am – 4pm).
 Scroll down to access the class descriptions and registration form.
-We welcome both member and non-family members.
+We welcome both member and non-member families.

 |Session I:||Two weeks, June 26 – July 7 (no programming July 4th)|